Stephanie T. Lundeen

 During her time as an educator, Stephanie began to edit professionally and moved into freelance professional editing and writing in 2013.
 Her projects have ranged from academic papers and reports to screenplays and adventure games.
 While being a grammar cop is inherently satisfying, her greatest pleasure comes from helping others bring forth their best work.

-After 15 unforgettable years in Chicago, Stephanie and her mixed-race family relocated to the Seattle area so that her partner, Ron, could pursue his dream job in game development.
-They now live in the beautiful Snoqualmie Valley with their three children, two dogs, two guinea pigs, and eight chickens—a number of pets that their eldest daughter considers a good start.
+After fifteen unforgettable years in Chicago, Stephanie and her mixed-race family relocated to the Seattle area so that her partner, Ron, could pursue his dream job in game development.
+They now live on ancestral Snoqualmie land in the beautiful Snoqualmie Valley with their three children, two dogs, two guinea pigs, and eight chickens—a number of pets that their eldest daughter considers a good start.

 Q&A with Stephanie